 A term used by designers to consider how people use space and the areas that will become congested.
 The idea is always to design out this problem.
 Used in commercial design and domestic.
 Like the roads- you always want to achieve clear, safe passages that are ergonomically friendly and make the kitchen easy to work in.

 A planning of space principle that is the starter for the design identifying the different aspects of what happens in a kitchen.
-Eg preparation area, cooking area, storage area.
+Eg preparation area, cooking area and a storage area.